zhehaowang/zhehao.me/essays/addressing-self.md

 ### External conditions

-Recent events reinforced the realization how much of my fate is not in my own hands.
+Recent events reinforced the realization that much of my fate is not in my own hands.
 For the first time in my last five years as an immigrant to this country, I saw how limited my freedom is, in pursuing what I deemed worthy, in particular due to the restrictions in switching employers and traveling abroad.

 This may be a moment when I swallow my pride, fear and anxiety, and accept it for what it is, as the serenity prayer would preach.